min2ha/ukwa-site/content/target/65255/index.en.md

   "subject": "Brexit"
 }

-# Department for International Trade: Brexit and beyond: Britain’s place in the world in the 2020s

 Dr Liam Fox’s speech as part of ‘The Brexit Lectures’ series, at the invitation of the Speaker of the House of Commons and the BBC.